tijmenvangulik/Ergometerspace/connection.md

 Compatible with:
 * Windows
-* Mac OS X 10.11 and below (so not the latest 10.12) The server can be used to connect multipe ergometers to one or more browsers.
+* Mac OS X 10.11 and below (so not the latest 10.12)

+The server can be used to connect multiple ergometers to one or more browsers.

 ## Use (web) bluetooth
-Selectin the ergometer connection menu the connection type "Bluetooth (PM5)".
+Selecting the ergometer connection menu the connection type "Bluetooth (PM5)".
 Close the dialog and click on the pair ergometer in the main menu bar.

 Compatible with: